allydenton/Data-Analyst-Portfolio/README.md

 # Data-Analyst-Portfolio

-This respo is my final data analyst portfolio for SIS-750.
+This repo serves as my final data analyst portfolio for SIS-750.